 The Man From UNCLE

-Henry Cavill is not the ideal shape for suits.
-He’s in incredible condition, but he’s massive.
-He’s actually Superman.
-His chest size is about the width of three-seater sofa, so if you put him in Bond-esque black-tie he’s going to look like a bouncer.
-In Guy Ritchie’s larky spy-comedy he looks stylish while being enormous by making statements with pattern and colour.
+In Guy Ritchie’s larky spy-comedy he looks stylish while being enormous by making statements with pattern and color.
 No bouncer’s going to wear a three-piece with a blue windowpane check.
 And his all-black for ‘night mode’ mixes different textures – wool, cotton, leather – to maintain subtle interest.